QuineDot/rust-learning/src/misc-default-param.md

 default parameter behavior we've discussed.

-I've tried to take care to use phrases like "specify one or more non-lifetime parameter" instead of phrase like "empty parameter list".
+I've tried to take care to use phrases like "specify one or more non-lifetime parameter" instead of phrases like "empty parameter list".
 But just to make things more explicit: the inclusion or elision of lifetime parameters doesn't change how parameter defaults work.

-For example, the below are still cases of specifying no required parameters, and thus uses an inference variable (which then fails as ambiguous).
+For example, the below are still cases of specifying no required parameters, and thus uses an inference variable for the type parameter (which then fails as ambiguous).
 ```rust,compile_fail
 pub enum Foo2<'a, T = String> {
     Bar(&'a T),